About the project

 Under the leadership of Artistic Director Li Cunxin and Executive Director Dilshani Weerasinghe, Queensland Ballet’s vision is to deliver world-class productions, become a leader on the international stage and enrich lives through ballet.
 This redevelopment will enable the company to accommodate a larger ensemble of dancers, expand dancer training programs and enhance community initiatives.
 Their visionary development strategy is strongly underpinned by their pillars of art, people, home and wellness.

-Conrad Gargett is working closely with the Queensland Ballet to enrich the historic project to further expand and shine on the global stage.
-It is proposed that the existing space will be renovated and extended to provide additional facilities for the company.
-Ballet patrons and the wider community will also be engaged throughout the process.
+Conrad Gargett is working closely with the company to enrich the historic Thomas Dixon Centre, which will enable Queensland Ballet to further expand and shine on the global stage.
+The existing space will be renovated and extended to provide additional facilities for the company and ballet patrons as well as enabling engagement with the wider community.

 Image source: State Library of Queensland

 The design of the refurbishment and extensions will embody the vision for Queensland Ballet providing new world class facilities for the company including: refurbished and new dance studios; a Performance Studio Wellness Centre; expanded wardrobe and production facilities – where the public can catch a glimpse of what goes on behind the scenes; as well as shared café and function spaces.
 The new additions will be setback from the heritage building creating a new central promenade, a focal point for Queensland Ballet and the community, where the Thomas Dixon and Queensland Ballet story will be experienced.